-- Recording any ‘wow moments’ on paper, video or photo and bringing them in to show us.
-This could be anything that you and your child is proud of, from starting swimming lessons to using or writing a sentence for the first time.
+- Sharing any ‘wow moments’ by uploading videos or photos to Tapestry.
+This could be anything that you and your child are proud of, from starting swimming lessons to using or writing a sentence for the first time.
 We would love to hear about it.

-- Keeping an eye on the reception notice board to keep up to date with messages, information about planning and any visits that are taking place.
+- Checking Tapestry regularly for up to date messages, information about planning and any visits that are taking place.